 Many models describe that Geoid; GPS Logger uses the NGA/NASA EGM96, N=M=360 Earth Gravitational Model, defined by the binary geoid height file hosted on the National Geospatial-Intelligence Agency site, to calculate the right altitudes over the sea level.

 When The EGM96 Automatic Altitude Correction is selected for the first time into the Settings Screen, the app downloads the geoid Heights binary file from the NGA/NASA website.
 The size of that file is about 2 MB.

 This is a one-time operation: once the EGM file has been downloaded, you can freely use, enable and disable the automatic Altitude Correction without any Internet connection.

 However, in some cases, you would have the possibility to set up the EGM correction without connecting to NGA/NASA website.
 For example when:

 - You already downloaded the EGM file, and you merely want to use it within the app

 - You installed GPS Logger on a phone that, for any reason, doesn’t have any Internet Connection (for example an old Device that you are using without SIM Card)

 - You want to use the automatic correction with a different data set

 In these cases, you can load the EGM file into GPS Logger by following these simple steps:

-- Start GPS Logger and record a track.
+- Start GPS Logger and record a track, finalizing it.
 Then go on the Tracklist tab and export the track.
 The App could ask the permission to access the device storage: in case, please click Yes.
 Then close and terminate the App.